RoySegall/gizra.com/src/_posts/2017-07-28-where-gizra-is-sailing.md

 <!-- more -->

-On the third year of my studies (B.A in Fashion Design) I decided to take a one year break.
+On the third year of my studies (B.A in Fashion Design) I decided to take a one-year break.
 I had an idea for a book I wanted to try to write.
-People going for a "one year break" just before their final year usually, as you may guess, never come back.
+People going for a "one-year break" just before their final year usually, as you may guess, never come back.

-I remember talking with one of my Professors, and I told him I know that everybody thinks I won't come back.
+I remember talking with one of my professors, and I told him I know that everybody thinks I won't come back.
 They think that I'm abandoning ship.

 I remember he smiled when he told me: "You were never on the ship.
 You were always on your own sailboat, and floated next to the ship for three years.
 Now, you are just taking a detour.
 Maybe you'll come back."